Design infringement is theft (and big brands are getting away)

 Securing design rights is essential to protecting the intellectual property of your business.
 Whether you are a designer, small business owner, or operating in creative sectors of the UK market, understanding design rights infringement and how to protect yourself from it can make a world of difference.

-In the UK, there are two primary types of design rights that protect the various aspects of your product.
-Whether that is the form of a chair, the packaging of a tech device, or a fashion item.
-This is very distinct from trademarks, which protect logos or names and also distinct from patents, which protect how products work.
+Design rights are very distinct from trademarks, which protect logos or names and also distinct from patents, which protect how products work.

 Key take away?
 Design rights focus solely on how things look.